bartdazz/BDC/README.md

 2.  **Count-Sketch Update:** Computes and applies the updates to the $D \times W$ Count-Sketch matrix.
 3.  **Ground Truth:** Calculates the *exact* frequencies of items in the batch and updates a global hash map to maintain the true count for all items seen so far.

-Once the stream processing stops (after $T$ items), the program identifies the true Top-$K$ most frequent items.
+Once the stream processing stops (after $T$ items), the program identifies the true Top- $K$ most frequent items.
 It then evaluates the accuracy of both sketches by computing the Average Relative Error (ARE) between their frequency estimates and the true frequencies for these $K$ items.